Pus and Boil Stories: good news!

 (First published September 2017)

-A report about four unusual cases of nasty infections.
-They have something in common that will surprise and shock you.
+This is a report about four unusual cases of nasty infections.
+They have something in common that might surprise and shock you.

 Image: a hairdresser's finger.
 Her body is so toxic that pus begins to exude from her fingers at random intervals.